Motor Loans R Us

 What to do when driving with pets

-- Bring Comfort Items: Pack your pet’s favourite toy or blanket to provide a sense of familiarity and comfort during the journey.
+• Bring Comfort Items: Bring a toy or blanket to help your pet feel relaxed and secure during the journey.

-- Mind Feeding Time: Avoid feeding your pet within two hours of starting a long car journey to prevent car sickness.
+• Mind Feeding Time: Avoid feeding your pet within two hours of travel to prevent car sickness.

-- Take Regular Breaks: If embarking on a long journey, plan for regular stops to allow your pet to stretch, exercise, and take bathroom breaks.
+• Take Regular Breaks: Plan stops every two hours on long trips to allow your pet to stretch, exercise, and relieve themselves.

 What not to do when driving with pets

-- Forget to Switch Off the Airbag: If your pet is secured in a harness in the front seat, ensure to move the passenger seat all the way back and turn off the passenger airbag.
-This precautionary measure prevents potential harm in the event of an accident.
+• Forget to Switch Off the Airbag: If your pet is in the front seat, turn off the airbag and move the seat back to reduce injury ricks in case of an accident.